Finatics enjoys writing about animal care and is "owned" by a guinea pig, four hermit crabs, three African dwarf frogs

 Like Ecuadorian crabs, the ruggie has elongated eyes and striping on the sides of its body.
 Look for orange feelers, sandy-colored eyestalks, and small, diagonal lines- “stitch marks”- on its claw.
 Although Ecuadorian crabs have these marks as well, they are usually more pronounced on ruggies.

 Finally, there is the Coenobita brevimanus, nicknamed the Indonesian crab, even though it’s not the only crab that comes from that area!
 Coenobita brevimanus is brown or purple in color and has a heavily armored body.
 They are easy to recognize because of their enormous claw that looks like it belongs to a much larger hermit crab, as well as their dark, narrow eyestalks.
 They also have a thick exoskeleton in order to minimize water loss (they don’t like getting wet!).

 Enjoy Identifying Your Hermit Crabs!

 Of course, there are many more species of hermit crabs, but these are the most common that are sold in pet stores.
 With any luck, this article has helped you identify the species of your hermit crabs.
-All these species are very entertaining and unique pets to own, yet some hermit crabs have slightly different needs than others, and knowing their species will allow you to let them live the happiest lives under your care.
+All these species are very entertaining and unique pets to own, yet some hermit crabs have slightly different needs than others.
+Knowing their species will allow you to let them live the happiest lives under your care.